-4.4.4 Compliance with Individual, Collective, and Catastrophic Risk Limits standard.
-Subsection 3.3.1a of the standard requires that non-mission aircraft be "restricted45 from hazard volumes of airspace where the cumulative probability of debris impact capable of causing a casualty on an aircraft exceeds 1E-6."
+4.4.4 Compliance with Individual, Collective, and Catastrophic Risk Limits

+Proper implementation of the probability of impact limits for aircraft hazard areas and use of the vulnerability thresholds and models in Section 6.4 can be used to demonstrate compliance with the individual and catastrophic risk criteria established in Figure 3-1 of the standard.
+Subsection 3.3.1a of the standard requires that non-mission aircraft be "restricted49 from hazard volumes of airspace where the cumulative probability of debris impact capable of causing a casualty on an aircraft exceeds 1E-6."
 Section 6.4 defines AVMs for two levels of adverse consequences (i.e., fragment characteristics): casualty producing and catastrophic.